NEN (TV station): Seven News

-NEN produces and broadcasts two 30-minute Seven News bulletins for the North West and North Coast regional markets, both broadcast each weeknight at 6pm from Seven's Canberra headquarters and is co-presented by Madelaine Collignon and Elly Wicks, with the North Coast edition broadcast live.
+NEN produces and broadcasts two 30-minute Seven News bulletins for the North West and North Coast regional markets, both broadcast each weeknight at 6pm from Seven's Canberra headquarters and is co-presented by Madelaine Collignon and Nick Hose, with the North Coast edition broadcast live.
 Kirstie Fitzpatrick is the bulletin's weather presenter for both editions.

-In the Newcastle and Central Coast regional markets, short two-minute updates are presented by Phoebe Deas, with weather forecasts from Daniel Gibson.
+In the Newcastle and Central Coast regional markets, two-minute updates are presented by Pip Waller, with weather forecasts from Daniel Gibson.
 Both markets take Sydney's Seven News bulletin for the 6pm primetime news service.

 Throughout the station's history, local news under various names for both regions were produced and broadcast from studios on Goonoo Goonoo Road in Tamworth.
-In the 2000s Seven began closing most of its regional studios, citing upgrade costs.
+In the 2000s, Seven began closing most of its regional studios, citing upgrade costs.
 Tamworth, however, was not cut and was upgraded to digital equipment.

 In January 2012, Seven announced local production for both Seven News bulletins would be moved to Seven's Canberra headquarters in April 2012.
 The plan was scrapped a month later.

 However, in a report by ABC News on 22 January 2015, Seven announced it would be closing its Tamworth studios and transferring production to Canberra, and thus the last bulletin was produced in April 2015.
 The studios were converted to a car dealership sometime later, however, the last local news presenter, Fiona Ferguson, moved to the newly-established newsroom in Tamworth as the News Director for the North Coast bulletin.
 The transfer was completed on 27 April 2015.